6 Ways To Celebrate Women's History Month

 Watch inspiring movies led by empowering women.

-Movies are a great, accessible way to learn about female leaders, whether it be a film about real-life figures like Frida Kahlo and Greta Thunberg, or a story of iconic fictional characters.
-Enjoy movie nights with your loved ones while watching educational titles or works created by female writers and producers.
+Movies are a great, accessible way to learn about leaders, whether it be a film about real-life figures like Frida Kahlo and Greta Thunberg, or a story of iconic fictional characters.
+Enjoy movie nights with your loved ones while watching educational titles or works created by women writers and producers.
 You can find our top 12 picks here.

-Read books written by female authors.
+Read books written by women.

 Another way to celebrate women this month is to add books written by women to your reading list.
 You can look to classic authors such as Jane Austen and Virginia Woolf, or read about inspiring figures in history like Anne Frank and Ruth Bader Ginsburg.
 Look to platforms like CNN and Barnes & Noble for recommendations.